roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

+===

- ****** The Hard Body Clerk's New Beginning Ch.
-03 ****** bydlsloan© His full hand worked inside her until her pussy snapped shut around his wrist.
+His full hand worked inside her until her pussy snapped shut around his wrist.
 What an amazing feeling!
 Her cunt had kidnapped his hand and wasn't going to give it back until it was done using it.
 So he kept pushing and poking and fist-fucking her, giving it to her harder and deeper as her moans grew louder and louder.

  Cori couldn't believe this was happening.
 How could she let this happen?
 How could she be getting off on this?
 Was she really that horny?
 I guess when you fuck and cum several times a day, she thought, this is the result.
 She didn't know the reason and didn't care.
 She needed this.
 She needed to cum.
 She needed his fingers, his hand, hell -- his whole fucking arm -- to fill her up and get her off.
 She didn't care about the taboo relationship or what he might think of her.
 She just wanted to cream.
 And she did.
 Again and again.
 And Again.
 It was a triple climax as powerful as Cori could remember.
 Certainly she had been fucked better many times, but for whatever reason, she had one of the best orgasms she ever had.